how does demand help societies determine what how and for whom to produce

 All societies necessarily make economic choices.
 Gild needs to make choices most, what should be produced, how should those goods and services be produced, and whom is immune to consumes those goods and services.For conventional economics the market place by way of the operation of supply and need answer these questions.Under weather of

-, the marketplace (anybody, producers and consumers together) determines the price of a product, and the price determines what is produced, and who can afford to swallow it.
+competition, where no one has the power to influence or set price, the marketplace (anybody, producers and consumers together) determines the price of a product, and the price determines what is produced, and who can afford to swallow it.

 Cost provides the incentive to both the consumer and producer.High prices encouraged more production past the producers, but less consumption past the consumers.Low prices discourage product by the producer, and encouraged consumption by the consumers.Both incentives push the price to balance the forces of consumption (demand) and production (supply).Economists call this balance: equilibrium.This natural mechanism requires no external institution for management (or only a minimum amount), or any altruists� motivation by either the consumers or the producers.